hirayoki22/Dynamic-Table/README.md

 > Edit mode will display a calendar widget on cell's that have a datetime format.

-## Pagination buttons
+## Pagination Area
-Has a limit of page numbers that update automatically on on row insertion or delation.
+Has a limit of 3 numbered buttons that update automatically on on row insertion or delation.
-Next and previous buttons disabled state is automatically updated.
+Next and Previous buttons disabled state is automatically updated to reflect the current page position.

 ## Table Column Form
-This form can be invoked when adding a new column, or modifying an existing one.
+Can be invoked when adding a new column, or modifying an existing one.
 Contains fields to enter the column header, the text alignment, column format and indicate whether it can be edited.

 ![Table form](./assets/img/form.jpg)

 ## Popup Confirmation
 Pretty self explanatory.
-Exist only to prevent to validate whether certain actions should proceed.
+Exists for the purpose of double-checking if the user wishes to proceed with a certain task such as clearing or removing a column or removing a row.

 ![Popup confirmation](./assets/img/popup.jpg)